joelhawksley/identity/talks/2022-breaking-up-with-the-bundle/outline.md

 Big picture
   If you dig deep enough, most problems are human, not technical Design systems are more than CSS.
-They are structure, accessibility, At our scale there are fewer easy problems.
-Stack overflow becomes less useful.
-Rails gives us fewer tools.
-It's lonely.
+They are structure, accessibility,
     Examples without complexity make it difficult to assess potential solutions.
 TODO apps don't expose the complexity of our scale

   There are a lot of potential solutions.
 It might need more than one solution.
 A system of solutions.